 Add value and convenience to any home by installing a new bathroom on an upper floor.
-Setting the plumbing for a new bathroom requires you to connect supply water pipes and drainpipes to existing systems.
-Once the new plumbing is in place, you can add fixtures and furniture to complete the room.
+Setting the plumbing for a new bathroom requires you to connect water supply pipes and drainpipes to existing systems.
+Once the new bathroom plumbing is in place, you can add fixtures and furniture to complete the room.

 Contact your local building department to see whether a permit is needed for adding new plumbing.

 Step 2: Cut Drywall to Access Lines

 Remove the drywall in the bathroom against a wall that has the nearest access to the plumbing lines, if there is no direct access to plumbing within an access panel in the room.
 The drywall can be removed using a reciprocating saw and a drywall blade.
 Pull out the drywall in small sections and discard.